 In 1571, a Spanish ship sailed to the Bahia de Santa Maria and discovered the settlement had been destroyed.
 In 1572 Pedro Menéndez de Avilés sent another ship to rescue the boy who had not been killed.
 Alonso de los Olmos returned to Spain as the only survivor of the Spanish colony in Virginia.

 The Spanish punished Paquiquino and his people for the destruction of Ajacan; nearly 40 natives were killed.
-To demonstrate Spanish power in case they chose to initiate another settlement, seven captives were hung from the ship's rigging in full view of the Native Americans on the shoreline.
-The Spanish learned one key lesson at Ajacan, and future attempts at settlement were designed to be self-sufficient in food and translators.
+To demonstrate Spanish power, seven captives were hung from the ship's rigging in full view of the Native Americans on the shoreline.
+The Spanish learned one key lesson at Ajacan: future attempts at settlement were designed to be self-sufficient in food and translators.

 Pedro Menéndez de Avilés used the technology of the Spanish warship to intimidate and seize Native Americans, in clear contrast to the Jesuit approach at Ajacan

 Source: Wikipedia, Victoria